makerdao/dockerized-auction-keeper/README.md

 https://docs.docker.com/compose/install/
 ```

-### Setup flip-eth-a keeper
+### Setup flip keepers

 After following the setup procedure below, this keeper works out of the box under the following configuration:
-- Participates in up to 100 active ETH-A Flip auctions; it does not start new ones
+- Participates in up to 100 active ETH-A / ETH-B Flip auctions; it does not start new ones
 - Begins scan at a prescribed auction id - we recommend starting at:
   - `mainnet` - 4500
   - `kovan` - 1800
 - Looks for Vaults (i.e. `urns`) at a supplied block height - we recommend starting at the block that `Vat` was deployed:
   - `mainnet` - 8928152
   - `kovan 1.0.2` - 14764534
-- Uses a pricing model that tracks the price of ETH via a public API and applies a `DISCOUNT` before participating
+- Uses a pricing model that tracks the price of ETH / BAT via a public API and applies a `DISCOUNT` before participating
-- All logs from the keeper are saved and appended to a single `auction-keeper-flip-ETH-A.log` file
+- All logs from the keeper are saved and appended to a single file (`auction-keeper-flip-ETH-A.log` or `auction-keeper-flip-BAT-A.log`)

 - Place unlocked keystore and password file for account address under `secrets` directory.
 The names of the keystore and password files will need to be updated in the `FLIP_ETH_A_ACCOUNT_KEY` in the env.
-- Configure following variables in `environment.sh` file:
+- Configure following variables in `env/environment.sh` file:
     - `SERVER_ETH_RPC_HOST`: URL to ETH Parity node
     - `SERVER_ETH_RPC_PORT`: ETH RPC port
     - `ETHGASSTATION_API_KEY`: eth gas station API KEY, can be applied for at https://data.concourseopen.com/
     - `FIRST_BLOCK_TO_CHECK`: Recommendation under introduction section
     - `FLIP_ACCOUNT_ADDRESS`: address to use for bidding
-    - `FLIP_ETH_A_ACCOUNT_KEY`: account key format of `key_file=/opt/keeper/secrets/keystore.json,pass_file=/opt/keeper/secrets/password.txt`
+    - `FLIP_ETH_A_ACCOUNT_KEY` and `FLIP_BAT_A_ACCOUNT_KEY`: account key format of `key_file=/opt/keeper/secrets/keystore.json,pass_file=/opt/keeper/secrets/password.txt`
     Note: path to file should always be `/opt/keeper/secrets/` followed by the name of file you create under secrets directory
     Ex: if you put `keystore-flip-a.json` and `password-flip-a.txt` under `secrets` directory then var should be configured as
     `FLIP_ETH_A_ACCOUNT_KEY='key_file=/opt/keeper/secrets/keystore-flip-a.json,pass_file=/opt/keeper/secrets/password-flip-a.txt'`
+    or
+    `FLIP_BAT_A_ACCOUNT_KEY='key_file=/opt/keeper/secrets/keystore-flip-a.json,pass_file=/opt/keeper/secrets/password-flip-a.txt'`
     - `FLIP_DAI_IN_VAT`: Amount of Dai in Vat (Internal Dai Balance); important that this is higher than your largest estimated bid amount
     - `FLIP_MINIMUM_AUCTION_ID_TO_CHECK`: Recommendation under introduction section
-    - `FLIP_ETH_DISCOUNT`: Discount from ETH's FMV, which will be used as the bid price
+    - `FLIP_ETH_DISCOUNT` and `FLIP_BAT_DISCOUNT`: Discount from ETH's or BAT's FMV, which will be used as the bid price
     - `FLIP_GASPRICE`: Fixed GWei price used in bid participation

 ### Setup flop keeper

 - Place unlocked keystore and password file for account address under `secrets` directory.
 The names of the keystore and password files will need to be updated in the `FLOP_ACCOUNT_KEY` in the env.
-- Configure following variables in `environment.sh` file:
+- Configure following variables in `env/environment.sh` file:
     - `SERVER_ETH_RPC_HOST`: URL to ETH Parity node
     - `SERVER_ETH_RPC_PORT`: ETH RPC port
     - `ETHGASSTATION_API_KEY`: eth gas station API KEY, can be applied for at https://data.concourseopen.com/